seebigs/split-buckets/README.md

 # split-buckets
-An installable library that will randomly group into evenly distributed buckets and give you the same result every time
+Randomly group into evenly distributed buckets and get the same result every time

 - Perfect for A/B testing
 - Release experiences only to a percentage of traffic